Milan Tiff: Early life and career

 A talented painter, he spends many hours working on art.
 He approaches many other activities with an artistic perspective.
 Like several athletes of his era he acted in the 1982 movie Personal Best.
 Later he trained Emilio Estevez for two of his mid-1990s film roles.
 He has continued to train athletes at UCLA including many NBA players.
 In 1991 he wrote a book on his own form of exercise called "Traveling light: an original form of exercise".
 He was later credited on James Ingram's album "It's Real" as "giving us the map."

 In 1979, he was inducted into the Mt.
 SAC Relays Hall of Fame.

 Tiff's father Benjamin ran on the East Technical High School (Cleveland) sprint relay team with Jesse Owens.

 Tiff's sister, Michele Tiff-Hill was a 1984 Olympic Trials Qualifier in the Marathon.

 Olympic Trials

 Tiff placed 10th at the 1972 trials, and competed in the rounds at the 1976 trials.

+Masters

+Tiff expected to retire from the sport after the Olympics, but continues to jump in Masters athletics events into his 60s.
+He has held several Masters World Records as he has passed through the age groups.
+In 2009, small gust of wind is all that prevented him from equalling the M60 world record.

+As a Masters athlete, Tiff officially has three Masters World Records plus one Masters American Record; and have meet records at the Masters SCA, Masters West Region, Striders Meet of Champions, and the Grandfather Games.